amakelov/mandala/README.md

 ## Video demo
-A quick demo of how `ComputationFrame`s make code self-organize into high-level graphs that can automatically be turned into dataframes:
+A quick demo of how `ComputationFrame`s make code self-organize into high-level graphs that are automatically be turned into dataframes:

 https://github.com/amakelov/mandala/assets/1467702/85185599-10fb-479e-bf02-442873732906